 If you have any concerns about your child please speak to your child's class teacher at the end of the school day.
-The school diary is also an excellent communication tool - if you have any questions or comments then please write them here for your child's teacher to see.
-Each year group also has an email address where you can contact the teachers.
+The school diary is also an excellent communication tool - if you have any questions or comments then please write them in the diary for your child's teacher to see.
+You can also email the school office and this will be forwarded to your child's teacher.

 Q- What do I label?

 A – Everything!!
-Children frequently forget where they have put their coat, bag, jumper etc – if they are names we can return them quickly to the correct owner.
+Children frequently forget where they have put their coat, bag, jumper etc – if they are named we can return them quickly to the correct owner.
 Please label all of their PE kit, including pumps.
-It is even helpful to label socks and underwear!

 Q- If I need to speak to a teacher in private, when is the best time?